Personal Bitcoin Self-Custody Guidance

 Initial conversation

-A free call to understand where you are now: what you hold, how it is currently stored, your SMSF situation if applicable, and what you are trying to achieve.
-No commitment and no pressure.
+A free call to understand what you hold, how it is stored, your SMSF situation if applicable, and what you want to achieve.
+No commitment required.

 02